 - Noticeable changes to products not listed above

 To ensure a smooth rollout, Google releases features at different paces depending on their nature and complexity.
-In each feature’s launch announcement on the G Suite Updates blog, one of the following paces will be indicated, along with the date the rollout starts for each release track:
+A feature’s launch announcement on the G Suite Updates blog includes the rollout date and pace for each release track.
+The rollout paces: